equinor/webviz-subsurface/webviz-subsurface.md

 <!-- tabs:start -->

 <!-- tab:Description -->

 General tornado plotter for FMU data from a csv file of responses.

 <!-- tab:Arguments -->

+* **`ensembles`:** Which ensembles in `shared_settings` to visualize.
 * **`csvfile`:** Relative ensemble path to csv file with responses

-*default = null, Optional, type str*

----

-* **`ensemble`:**

-*default = null, Optional, type str*

----

-* **`aggregated_csvfile`:** Alternative to ensemble + csvfile with aggregated responses.
+* **`aggregated_csvfile`:** Alternative to ensemble + csvfile with
+aggregated responses.
 Requires REAL and ENSEMBLE columns

-*default = null, Optional, type str (corresponding to a path)*

----

-* **`aggregated_parameterfile`:** Necessary when aggregated_csvfile is specified.
+* **`aggregated_parameterfile`:** Necessary when aggregated_csvfile
+is specified.
 File with sensitivity specification for each realization.
 Requires columns REAL, ENSEMBLE, SENSNAME and SENSCASE.

-*default = null, Optional, type str (corresponding to a path)*

----

 * **`initial_response`:** Initialize plugin with this response column visualized

-*default = null, Optional, type str*

----

 * **`single_value_selectors`:** List of columns in response csv file that should be used to select/filter data.
 E.g. for UNSMRY data the DATE column can be used.
 For each entry a Dropdown is shown with all unique values and a single value can be selected at a time.

-*default = null, Optional, type List[str]*

----

 * **`multi_value_selectors`:** List of columns in response csv file to filter/select data.
 For each entry a Select is shown with all unique values.
 Multiple values can be selected at a time, and a tornado plot will be shown from the matching response rows.
 Used e.g. for volumetrics data, to select a subset of ZONES and REGIONS.

-*default = null, Optional, type List[str]*

 ---
 How to use in YAML config file:
 ```yaml
     - TornadoPlotterFMU: